Synopsis

 Ironically, from the embers of the failed democracy movement, CBS News re-claims the number one spot in the evening news race after a long absence.
 Although CBS would, in time, cede ratings and international coverage to cable TV, Rather and company’s China gambit cannot be erased.
 They modeled deep and far-reaching reporting, a fading value in 2025.

-As China tightens its grip on Hong Kong and big media provide only limited coverage, our film examines the Tiananmen Square reporting as a pinnacle of broadcast journalism, a story of journalistic commitment and guts that helped keep America informed in the spirit of democracy.
+As China looms today and mainstream news media founders in America, our film examines the Tiananmen Square reporting as a pinnacle of broadcast journalism, a story of journalistic commitment and guts that helped keep America informed in the spirit of democracy.
 It’s a necessary example in today’s uncertain information environment.